tyler71/pythondata/README.md

 docker pull ghcr.io/tyler71/pythondata:latest
 ```

-Some things included:
+What is included:

 - Dark themes
 - Scientific packages

+Kernels
-- Bash kernel
+- Bash
+- Javascript
+- Golang

 For a new install, this command needs to be run in the container to fix a theme issue